-The Cleveland UHX driving irons will match the UHX irons.
+The Cleveland UHX UDI will match the UHX irons.
 If you already play the UHX set, this is a great addition.
-The UHX set of irons are hollow back and very similar in concept to the P790 set.
+The UHXs are hollow back and very similar in concept to the P790 set.
 The long irons are referred to as Utility Irons or driving irons because they get a bit thicker in the club’s sole.

 The UHX has the V Steel Sole that makes them have tremendous turf interaction.
 Although driving irons are not typically used for bunker shots or shots out of the rough, the UHX is a great choice to consider.

-Although this may not be the longest driving iron on the market, we think it may be the most versatile.
-It will fit in well with the rest of your clubs, and it is available in a 3 iron, 4 iron and a 5 iron loft.
+Although this may not be the longest iron on the market, I think it may be the most versatile.
+It will fit in well with the rest of your clubs, and it is available in a 3, 4 and a 5 iron loft.

 The forged face on the King Utility Iron helps to give it very fast ball speed.
 All of the Cobra irons are now equipped with the Cobra Connect technology so you can track your performance.
 Being able to see how far you are truly hitting this iron is very helpful when it comes to scoring and consistency in your game.

 Srixon is a brand that does not get enough attention.
 All of their golf clubs are high performing and feel great; they just don’t spend as much on marketing as some other companies.
-The Srixon U85 is a utility iron or driving iron that offers players lots of distance and some fantastic feel.
+The Srixon Z U85 is a utility iron that offers players lots of distance and some fantastic feel.

 Frequently Asked Questions (FAQ)

-Now that you have some great choices for the best driving irons on the market, it is time to help you try and narrow down which one is the best for your golf game.
+Now that you have some great choices for the best driving irons on the market, I want to help you try and narrow down which one is the best for your golf game.

 How Is A Utility Iron Different Than A Driving Iron?

-A utility iron and a driving iron are essentially the same things.
-Some companies like to call them utility irons, and others like to call them driving irons.
+A utility iron and a driving iron are the same thing.
 In the past, people would consider a driving iron to be something that you could use instead of a driver off a tee.
 In recent years they have been known to replace long irons, fairways, and even hybrids.

 Can Driving Irons Replace A Hybrid?